Nicoleha/News/Readme.md

 #### By **NICOLE H.**
 ## Description
 News Highlight is a web application that helps busy people to catch up on the latest news.The website has the home page, that has a list of all sources of news sorted in categories.
-A user will have to click on Read More on a specific source to view artciles on the site Click here to see the live site
+A user will have to click on Read Article on a specific source to view artciles.
+When the user gets to the article he/she can be able to get on the live site of that particular article.
 ## Installation Requirements
 * Clone this repository to your local computer.
 * Ensure you have python3.6 installed in your computer.